JannatulMoon0204/JannatulMoon0204/README.md

-- 👋 Hi, I’m @JannatulMoon0204
+- 👋 Hi, I’m Jannatul Ferdous
-- 👀 I’m interested in learning statistical modeling
+- 👀 Currently, I am working on the application of agent-based models in analysing animal habitat preference with a changing landscape.